python/mypy/docs/source/config_file.rst

 .. _config-file-none-and-optional-handling:

-None and optional handling
+None and Optional handling
 **************************

-For more information, see the :ref:`None and optional handling <none-and-optional-handling>` section of the command line docs.
+For more information, see the :ref:`None and Optional handling <none-and-optional-handling>` section of the command line docs.

 ``no_implicit_optional`` (bool, default False)